Football clubs

 1925 - 1930

-For the team name referred to as Junior Labour between 1925 - 1929, see Young Labour.
+For the team name known as Junior Labour between 1925 - 1929, see Young Labour.

 See also: Hastings Labour.